www.positive-palmistry.com

 Ridge lines (or ridges): The raised portions of the patterns found in the palmar surfaces of the hands and fingers and the soles of the feet.

-Papillary ridges: These are the skin ridges that form the dermatoglyphics.
+Papillary ridges: These are the skin ridges that form dermatoglyphics.

-Tri-radius: This meeting point where three ridge systems meet.
+Tri-radius: This meeting point is where three ridge systems meet.

-Triangles: The formation of ridge pattern may appear on the finger.
+Triangles: The formation of a ridge pattern may appear on the finger.

-ATD Angle: Tri angle lines from A and to axial tri-radius T is known as ATD the angle.
-The degree of this ATD angle and number of ridge lines are used in the medical diagnosis.
+ATD Angle: Tri-angle lines from A and to axial tri-radius T is known as ATD the angle.
+The degree of this ATD angle and the number of ridge lines are used in the medical diagnosis.

-Ridge counter: Computer software which count ridge lines in the palm.
+Ridge counter: Computer software which counts ridge lines in the palm.

 Copyright © 2018 www.positive-palmistry.com - All Rights Reserved.